 The financial asset can revert from stage 2 and 3 if its credit risk has improved significantly and it has consistently met the criteria for the previous stage during the length of the defined probation period.
 The length of the probation period for transition from stage 2 to stage 1 is three months and from stage 3 to stage 2 three months.

-The tables below present the development of the expected credit losses as of the begining of the reporting period.
+The tables below present the development of the expected credit losses as of the beginning of the financial year.